SEAN: This week isn’t quite as bad as the previous two, but there’s still a chunky bit of stuff coming onto the shops.

 ASH: I’m happy to see Lone Wolf & Cub being re-released.
 The larger format means I have a better chance of actually being able to read the text, too.

-MELINDA: I’ve been so happy to have a fresh opportunity to fall in love with this series.
+MJ: I’ve been so happy to have a fresh opportunity to fall in love with this series.
 And fall in love, I have!

 ANNA: Nice!
 I need to check this out again, I think I only read the first five or so volumes of the original series but I did enjoy it.